riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 # Relocations

-RISC-V is a classical RISC architecture with dense non-word sized instruction immediate values.
-While the linker can make relocations on arbitrary memory locations, many of the RISC-V relocations are designed for use with specific instructions or instruction sequences due to the nature of the RISC-V encodings and PC-Relative address loading instruction sequences.
+RISC-V is a classical RISC architecture that has densely packed non-word sized instruction immediate values.
+While the linker can make relocations on arbitrary memory locations, many of the RISC-V relocations are designed for use with specific instructions or instruction sequences.
+RISC-V has several instruction specific encodings for PC-Relative address loading, jumps, branches and the RVC compressed instruction set.

-This purposes of this documentation is to describe the RISC-V specific instruction sequences with their associated relocations in addition to the general machine word sized relocations that are used for purposes such as relocation of symbol addresses in the Global Offset Table or DWARF meta data.
+The purpose of this section is to describe the RISC-V specific instruction sequences with their associated relocations in addition to the general purpose machine word sized relocations that are used for symbol addresses in the Global Offset Table or DWARF meta data.

 The following table provides details of the RISC-V ELF relocations (instruction specific relocations show the instruction type in the Details column):